leitingzhang/leitingzhang.github.io/_pages/about.md

 ### 2026.09.05
 We received a new grant from the Swedish Energy Agency under the "Research for a competitive and sustainable battery value chain" call to develop gas analysis methods for solid-state batteries!
 The project consortium consists of Uppsala University (PI), Seoul National University, and Metrilytics AB.
 [Link](https://www.energimyndigheten.se/forskning-och-innovation/data-om-finansiering-av-forskning-och-innovation/projektdatabas/sokresultat/?registrationnumber=2026-209721)

+### 2026.09.01
+Arjunraj Padmarajan Ambika received a prestigious Research Master's Thesis Scholarship from the Wallenberg Initiative Materials Science for Sustainability (WISE) and will join our team as a master's thesis student.
+Congratulations, Arjunraj!

 ### 2026.08.24
 Prof. Prabeer Barpanda from the Indian Institute of Science (IIS), Bangalore, visited the group and gave an invited seminar titled "Layered manganese oxide as versatile insertion host."